nvclas/Flats/README.md

 1. **Select an area:**
    - Use `/flats select` to get the selection tool.
    - Mark two corners of a cubic area you want to define as a flat.
-   - One block in any bottom corner and one block on the opposite top corner.
+   - One block at any bottom corner and one block at the opposite top corner.

 2. **Create a flat:**
    - Run `/flats add <name>` to register the selected area as a flat.